 The proposed study is original from several perspectives.
 First, the application of protective collars began only recently by South African ranchers and their effectiveness is not evaluated yet.
 Protective collars represent an inexpensive non-lethal tool to protect livestock from predator attacks.
 These collars are fixed on an animal's neck to provide a physical barrier to the strangulating bite of the predator.
 Second, herding practices such as the use of shepherds and dogs are usually considered in a simplistic way - how many livestock are killed when shepherds or dogs are present in contrast to when they are absent.
 This study will go further to find the optimal allocation of shepherd and dog effort required to minimize livestock losses to predators.
 And, third, for the first time this project will track the effectiveness of collars, shepherds and dogs over space and time by applying with-and-without and before-and-after comparisons across different villages and years.
 Data for this project will be collected from 20 conflict villages and 20 no-conflict villages and analyzed at the levels of villages, households and individual animals.
 Study methods will include sophisticated descriptive and predictive modeling approaches like Bayesian networks.

-PD Dr. Matthias Waltert (Applicant), Dr. Igor Khorozyan (Principal Investigator)
+Prof. Dr. Matthias Waltert (Applicant), Dr. Igor Khorozyan (Principal Investigator)